 Many are passionate about dogs.
 There are good reasons why, including loyalty and intelligence.
 They are commonly known as “man’s best friend,” after all.

-Exposure to noises and large crowds creates stress and anxiety in four-legged friends.
+Exposure to noises and large crowds creates stress and anxiety in many four-legged friends.
 Active construction sites, for example, can cause confusion that makes biting more likely.